ku-sldg/plih/README.md

 Excusing a missed exam or assignment is left to the discretion of the instructor.
 Illness, family emergencies, and religious observances are examples of acceptable excuses.
 Computer down time, over sleeping, and social events are examples of unacceptable excuses.
 Please try to let me know of problems in advance when possible and be prepared to provide verification of your excuse.

 #### Extensions
 As a policy, I do not extend due dates of homework and projects.
 If I choose to do so, I will only announce the extension in class, via email or on the blog.
 If you hear an extension has been granted and I have not announced it, your information is incorrect.
-Remember that if I grant extensions early in the semester, it will necessarily compress due dates the end of the semester.
+Remember that if I grant extensions early in the semester, it will compress due dates the end of the semester.

 ## Grading